Bee-Lab/BeelabTestBundle/Resources/doc/index.md

   If you need an entity in a functional test, you can get it by calling ``$this->getReference('refname')``, where ``refname`` is a name of a reference you used inside a fixture.
-E.g., if you used ``$this->addReference('foo')`` or ``$this->setReference('foo')`` inside one of your fixtures, you can call ``$this->getReference('foo')`` to retrieve the entity you created in that fixture.
+E.g., if you used ``$this->addReference('foo')`` or ``$this->setReference('foo')`` inside one of your fixtures, you can call ``$this->getReference('foo')`` to retrieve the entity you created in that fixture. **Warning**: this method is working only if you are loading fixtures during      test execution.